-From washing and waxing to detailing the interior, people baby their cars in all sorts of ways.
+CARS.COM — From washing and waxing to detailing the interior, people baby their vehicles in all sorts of ways.
 But it's equally important to take care of your car before you put it into storage.
 Here are a few tips to make sure your car is ready to go when you are.

 The Final Detail

 Thoroughly clean your car, inside and out, before storage.
-The last thing you want to do is put a car cover on a dirty car.
-Give your ride a good hand wash, polish up that chrome and apply a coat of wax to the paint.
+The last thing you want to do is put a car cover on a dirty vehicle.
+Give your ride a good handwash, polish up that chrome and apply a coat of wax to the paint.
 Make sure to get rid of any tree-sap drops, too.

-Throw out food wrappers, soda cans and any other trash that may have accumulated in the cabin.
-If you plan on steam-cleaning the carpet, do that far enough in advance (or after) storing the car to avoid moisture buildup and mold.
+Throw out food wrappers, soda cans and any other trash that may have accumulated in the vehicle's cabin.
+If you plan on steam-cleaning the carpet, do that far enough in advance of (or after) storing the car to avoid moisture buildup and mold.
 For added interior protection, you can buy a set of seat covers.
-To soak up cabin moisture, purchase a few packs of desiccant from your local dollar store or convenience store to place on the floor.
+To soak up cabin moisture, purchase a few packs of desiccant from your local dollar store or convenience store to place on the floor of your vehicle.

 It's worthwhile to inflate your tires to a higher air pressure before storing your car because tires can slowly lose pressure over time and with temperature changes.
 However, don't exceed the tire's maximum air pressure, which is listed on the side of the tire, and be sure to fill all four tires to the correct air pressure when you take your car out of storage.
 If you already know one of your tires has a leak, replace it because it will deflate completely over time, and your car could end up kneeling on its rim.

 Don't engage the parking brake for storage as it can become "frozen" and difficult to disengage.
 If you're worried about your car rolling, get some wheel chocks or blocks of wood to wedge against the tires.